-"One of the downsides of technology is that it has allowed us not to believe in magic anymore," says Kathy Mattea.
-"And when music is at its best, it's like throwing up a butterfly net and catching a moment in time.
+'One of the downsides of technology is that it has allowed us not to believe in magic anymore,' says Kathy Mattea.
+'And when music is at its best, it's like throwing up a butterfly net and catching a moment in time.
 And, you know, when you work it too hard and make it too perfect, you know, it's like you don't see the forest for the trees.
-Sometimes the flaws in something or the moments where it's not perfect are what makes it special."
+Sometimes the flaws in something or the moments where it's not perfect are what makes it special.'

-She is a woman with many struggles and her life is not as easy as it may seem: It was heartbreaking for me to read all that Patsy endured throughout her short life: the bias against her because of her beginnings and where she lived; her childhood poverty, itinerancy, lack of educational opportunities, exploitation by men in the industry, abuse at the hands of both her husbands-not to mention her car accident and the subsequent pain, disability and scarring.
+She is a woman with many struggles and her life is not as easy as it may seem: Patsy endured tremendous hardships throughout her short life: the bias against her because of her beginnings and where she lived; her childhood poverty, itinerancy, lack of educational opportunities, exploitation by men in the industry, abuse at the hands of both her husbands - not to mention her car accident and the subsequent pain, disability and scarring.
 She had to postpone a planned plastic surgery when Charlie punched her so hard in the face that he opened some of the scars.
 The plane crash occurred soon after, so the surgery was never done.